-This section sets forth the permitted land uses within the RL and OS zones.
-Each land use type identified in this section is defined in Section 3.3.1, Zoning Designations.
+This section sets forth the permitted uses within the RLR-1/SP and OS zones.
+Each land use zone identified in this section is defined in Section 3.3.1, Zoning Designations.
 These definitions shall be applied within the Plan area.

-Any one or more land uses identified in this section as allowed land uses within a specific zone may be established on any parcel within that zone, subject only to the planning permit requirements.
+Any one or more land-uses identified in this section as an allowed land-uses within a specific zone may be established on any parcel within that zone, subject only to the planning permit requirements.
 Temporary uses are allowed within the Plan area in compliance with the Temporary Use Permit requirements of the SMMC, Chapter 17.88, Temporary Use Permits.